SayanJerr/ud120-projects/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Ensure that your contributions adhere to the existing coding style and include appropriate tests.

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

 Feel free to reach out if you have any questions or need further assistance with the course material.
 Happy learning!